OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 ## Background

-We started the ICGC ARGO project (https://platform.icgc-argo.org/) in mid 2019, and it's still on going.
-So it's a relatively new project and the team decided to adopt and use Kubernetes (https://kubernetes.io/) for the first time.
+We started the [ICGC ARGO project](https://platform.icgc-argo.org/) in mid 2019, and it's still on going.
+It's still a relatively new project and the team decided to adopt and use [Kubernetes](https://kubernetes.io/) for the first time.

-Kuberenetes is a very powerful and the defacto container orchestration tool at this time (not sure if tool is the right word to describe this beast!).
-K8s comes with a new set of challanges as any other new abstraction layer we introduce in software building process, and one of these challanges is the management of the Resource files we need to create, update and manage to communuicate with K8s on how we want to deploy, scale, control storage and conenct our containers together and monitor their needs and health.
+Kuberenetes, K8s for short, is a very powerful and the defacto container orchestration tool at this time (not sure if tool is the right word to describe this beast!).
+K8s comes with a new set of challenges as any other new abstraction layer we introduce in software building process, and one of these challanges is the management of the Resource files we need to :
+- Create, update and communicate with K8s.
+- Express how we want to deploy, scale, control storage
+- Specify how to connect our containers together
+- Monitor their needs and health.

-to easily author and maintain these Resource files, which are in YAML, K8s has a package manager, called Helm (https://helm.sh/).
-Helm is the defacto package manager for K8s and is widely adopted by the indudstry.
-Briefly, what Helm does is to allow users to create templated YAML files and provide a way to render these templates based on a set of values so that we can reuse these resources and package them in one coherent self contained package (called Chart) and it communicates with K8s APIs to deploy these resources after rendering the templates with the provided values (a Release) and gives the users the ability to track the history of their release.
+To easily author and maintain these "Resource" files, which are written in YAML, K8s has a package manager, called [Helm](https://helm.sh/).
+Helm is the defacto package manager for K8s and is widely adopted by the industry.
+Briefly, what Helm does is to allow users to create templated YAML files and provide a way to render these templates based on a set of values so that they can be reused, these resources are packaged in one coherent self contained package (called a Chart).
+Helm communicates with the K8s APIs to deploy these resources after rendering the templates with the provided values (a Release) and gives the users the ability to track history of their releases.

-For examples on our charts, you can visit this Repostiory: https://github.com/overture-stack/helm-charts
+For examples of our charts, you can visit this [repository](https://github.com/overture-stack/helm-charts)

 ## Using Helm

 Helm is another abstraction layer and comes with a learning curve, not necessarily a steep one, but still there are a few gotchas
 To use helm as deployment tool for charts we needed to:
-- Have a Helm tool script.
+- Have the Helm script.
 - Create charts and host them:
-  -  to host the charts, we have the charts in their own repository and we use github pages as way to host them publicly, it's a quick and easy way to get up and running quickly, see https://github.com/overture-stack/charts-server.
+  -  to host the charts, we have the charts in their own repository and we use [github pages](https://pages.github.com/) as way to host them publicly, it's a quick and easy way to get up and running quickly, see [Overture Charts server](https://github.com/overture-stack/charts-server).
-- write the script that will call the helm tool and pass to it the information it needs to deploy the chart
+- write the script that will call Helm and pass to it the information it needs to deploy the chart
 - Run the deployment script when needed.

 In each of these steps we had experiences and lessons that I'll share in this blog.

 ## Creating Charts
-You can get the scaffold for a chart using `helm create <chart name>` after that you need to start customizing the chart files to get what you need.
+You can get the scaffold for a chart using `helm create <chart name>` After that you need to start customizing the chart files to get what you need.

 ### Understand the generated chart
-- Read the templates
+- Read the templates.
-- Understand the template helpers auto created
+- Understand the template helpers auto created for you.
-- understand each template and how it will get it's values
+- Understand each template and how it will get its values.

 ### YAML is not Typed
-Remember YAML is not typed, but if you pass an string where an integer is expected like ports for example, on deployment time you will get a cryptic error from K8s unfortunately the errors are hard to read so keep this in mind when providing values and debugging issues related to types.
+Remember YAML is not typed, but if you pass an string where an integer is expected, like ports for example, on deployment time you will get a cryptic error from K8s about it.
+Unfortunately the errors are hard to read so keep this in mind when providing values and debugging issues related to types.

 ### Bundled Charts
-Helm allows you to specify dependencies of your chart and it will bundle those together, this approach has Pros and Cons, but usually I'd say we try to avoid it because if the charts diverge during their life time in terms of operation it can become hard to maintain, so make sure you are aware of the impact of bundling the charts as dependencies, and only do it when needed.
+Helm allows you to specify dependencies of your chart and it will bundle those together, this approach has Pros and Cons, but usually I'd say we try to avoid it because if the charts diverge during their life time in terms of operations, it can become hard to maintain.
+So make sure you are aware of the impact of bundling the charts as dependencies, and only do it when needed.

 #### Stateful charts
 An example of a case where we bundled charts and learned that it was bad, is when we bundled postgres db with our microservices charts, although it's more convenient to deploy them in one shot, it became harder to maintain.